Skip to content

 }

-Any combination of the three vectors may be populated.
+Any combination of the vectors may be populated.
 Modules that only need HTML rewrites can skip the proxies field altogether, and vice versa.
-The registry automatically iterates over the static builder list in crates/common/src/integrations/mod.rs, so adding the new register function is enough to make the integration discoverable.
+The registry automatically iterates over the static builder list in crates/trusted-server-core/src/integrations/mod.rs, so adding the new register function is enough to make the integration discoverable.

 4. Implement IntegrationProxy for Endpoints